asn42/website/content/activités/conférences/présentation_asn_2018.en.md

 +++
-title = "Présentation ASN 2018"
+title = "2018 ASN introduction"
-description = "Présentation, pour les étudiants, de l'" date = 2018-11-21
+description = "Introduction, for students, of" date = 2018-11-21
 [extra]
 place = "Heart of Code (42)"